 Authentic transformation is also about having an impact on people and the environment around us.

-Our team has selected a list of 4 non-profit organizations.
-You will be able to vote for one of them during the registration process.
+Our team had selected a list of 4 non-profit organizations.
+People were able to vote for one of them during the registration process.

-All benefits of the Authentic Transformation Summit will be given to the cause that has collected the most votes.
+All benefits of the Authentic Transformation Summit have been given to the cause that has collected the most votes: Maison Babel.